-Candy Amato enjoys a versatile career as a chamber musician, recitalist, and orchestral player.
-Originally from North Potomac, Maryland, she now lives in Tucson, Arizona, where she is a member of the Tucson Symphony Orchestra.
-She is also the Artistic Director of the Tucson Chapter of “If Music Be the Food,” a national chamber music series started by her teacher, Carol Rodland, in Rochester, NY.
-She has performed at many orchestra and chamber music festivals, including the Britten-Pears Young Artists Programme, the Aspen Music Festival, the National Orchestral Institute, the Manchester Music Festival, the Castleton Opera Festival, and the Bowdoin International Music Festival.
+Candice Amato enjoys a versatile career as a chamber musician, orchestral player, and teacher.
+Originally from North Potomac, Maryland, she now lives in Tucson, Arizona, where she is a member of the Tucson Symphony Orchestra and Viola Instructor at the University of Arizona.
+She is also the Artistic Director of the Tucson Chapter of “If Music Be the Food,” a national concert series that aims to raise support and awareness for the hungry in communities across the country through chamber music concerts of the highest caliber.
+She has performed at many orchestra and chamber music festivals, including the Britten-Pears Programme, the Aldeburgh Music Festival, the Aspen Music Festival, the National Orchestral Institute, the Manchester Music Festival, the Castleton Opera Festival, and the Bowdoin International Music Festival.

-Candy received her Bachelor of Music from the Eastman School of Music with Carol Rodland.
-She went on to receive her Master of Music from the Peabody Conservatory of the Johns Hopkins University, where she was a full scholarship student of Vicky Chiang and Li-Kuo Chang.
-She has received additional instruction from John Graham, Robert Vernon, Miles Hoffman, and members of the Takács, Ying, Pacifica, and Orion quartets.
+Candice received her Bachelor of Music from the Eastman School of Music where she studied with Carol Rodland.
+She went on to study with Victoria Chiang and Li-Kuo Chang for her Master of Music at the Peabody Conservatory of the Johns Hopkins University, where she was awarded a merit-based full scholarship.
+She has received additional instruction from Robert Vernon, Noa Kageyama, John Graham, Miles Hoffman, and members of the Takács, Ying, and Pacifica quartets.
 She plays on a viola made by Georges Chanot I in 1878.